aleksandracodes/CI_PP4_Workout_Planner/README.md

 - Straightforward navigation
 - Easy to use
-- A responsive application that allows the user to access their plan on any devise
+- A responsive application that allows the user to access their plan on any device
 - Visually appealing design for all screen size
 - Links and functions that work as expected
 - An easy way to contact the developer